Close

 Quick Tips for First-time Boarding School Parents

-“Confidence; a reliance or resting of the mind on the integrity, veracity, justice, friendship or other sound principle of another person.”
-Trust is truly the foundation on which you rely once you say goodbye to your son and walk out of the dormitory, into your vehicle, and drive away.
-You’ve been told to trust the process, the people, the community—but truly what is it that you need to know to make the boarding experience positively life-changing?
-I reached out to alumni, parents, and insiders at Avon Old Farms, the top New England boarding school for boys, for their sage advice regarding what it's like to board away from home.
-Rest assured, their quick tips will infuse some peace of mind while leaving your son/s in the care of experienced and trusted pros.
+Trust is the foundation you rely on when you say goodbye to your son, leave the dormitory, get into your vehicle, and drive away.
+You've been advised to trust the process, the people, and the community—but what do you really need to know to make the boarding experience positively life-changing?
+I reached out to alumni, parents, and insiders at Avon Old Farms, the top New England boarding school for boys, for their sage advice on what it's like to board away from home.
+Their quick tips will provide you with peace of mind as you leave your son in the care of experienced and trusted professionals.

 Here's some solid advice for you to give your son's as they prepare to embark on their journey as a boarder: